wwoods/git-results/README.md

 Changelog
 ---------

+* 2018-11-12 - Fix KeyboardInterrupts, which apparently may be raised multiple times.
+Previously would mark experiments as successful and potentially not copy result data.
 * 2018-09-20 - catch KeyboardInterrupts to avoid deleting experiments that should be marked as aborted.
 * 2017-12-18 - Clarification of exception message when trying to use an